la-ots/pelican/docs/components/add-data-button.md

 - Put it below any objects it adds, usually in [a row and column-classed element](/foundation/layout-grid/) of its own.
 - Make it the same width as the objects it adds.
 - Place it under the data to which it adds.
+- Change the color of the plus by change the `.bg-color` class.

 ## Usage